stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 The means by which Stackers agree on the canonical chain tip and agree to append blocks is tied to PoX.
 In each reward cycle, a Stacker clinches one or more reward slots; there are at most 4,000 reward slots per reward cycle.
 Stackers vote to accept blocks by producing a weighted threshold signature over the block.
 The signature must represent a substantial fraction of the total STX locked in PoX (the threshold), and each Stacker's share of the signature (its weight) is proportional to the fraction of locked STX it owns.

 The weighted threshold signature is a Schnorr signature generated through a variation of the FROST protocol [1].
-Each Stacker generates a signing key pair, and they collectively generate an aggregate public key for nodes to use to verify signatures computed through a distributed signing protocol.
+Each Stacker generates a signing key pair, and the Stackers collectively generate an aggregate public key for nodes to use to verify signatures computed through a distributed signing protocol.
 This signing protocol allocates shares of the associated aggregate private key to Stackers proportional to the number of reward slots they clinch.
 No Stacker learns the aggregate private key; Stackers instead compute shares of the private key and use them to compute shares of a signature, which can be combined into a single Schnorr signature.

 When a miner produces a block, Stackers execute a distributed signing protocol to collectively generate a single Schnorr signature for the block.
-Crucially, the signing protocol will succeed only if at least X% of the reward slots are accounted for in the aggregate signature.
-This proposal calls for a 70% signing threshold -- at least 70% of the reward slots (by proxy, 70% of the stacked STX) must sign a block in order to append it to the Stacks blockchain.
+Crucially, the signing protocol will succeed only if at least 70% of the assigned reward slots are accounted for in the aggregate signature.
+This means that at least 70% of the assigned reward slots (and by proxy, 70% of the stacked STX) must sign a block in order to append it to the Stacks blockchain.

 This SIP calls for using the WSTS protocol with the FIRE extension [2], which admits a distributed key generation and signature generation algorithm pair whose CPU and network bandwidth complexity grows with the number of distinct Stackers.
 The FIRE extension enables WSTS to tolerate byzantine Stackers.